Nunavut body to consider increasing polar bear quota in Kitikmeot

 Environment Canada restates in its conclusions the “intense international scrutiny” over polar bear management and says it “cannot over-emphasize the importance of ensuring that harvest levels are sustainable and follow sound conservation principles.”

-The International Union for Conservation of Nature’s Polar Bear Specialist Group is also opposing the significant TAH increase for M’Clintock bears.
+The International Union for Conservation of Nature’s Polar Bear Specialist Group is also opposing the significant quota increase for M’Clintock bears.

 The IUCN is, according to its website, the “worlds oldest and largest global environmental organization,” consisting of 1,200 government and non-governmental organizations and 11,000 voluntary scientists and experts from 160 countries.